And enter to win a brand to win a FREE brand diagnosis worth $20,000.

 What Is Brand Positioning?

 Brand positioning is how your company sets itself apart from the competition.
-It’s more than just a good logo or slogan, it’s the perception customers have about your brand.
+It’s more than just a good logo or slogan; it’s customers’ perception of your brand.
 You want your brand to be seen as favorable, different, and credible.
+Brand’s create unique positioning during the brand audit phase of the development process.

 Examples of Successful Brand Positioning